akueisara/numerical-analysis/README.md

 # Numerical Analysis
-The course Numerical Analysis using Scilab in NCHU
+The projects of the course Numerical Analysis using Scilab in NCHU